atpay/button-generator/README.md

 system.

-After installing the atpay-button-generator gem, you'll have `atpay-button-generator` script in your gem binpath.
+After installing the atpay-button-generator gem, you'll have `atpay_buttons` script in your gem binpath.
 Run it with the help flag to get information on how to use it: